 The Way I Live is an ethos for living.
-Each month we will interview people within our community about their passions and what guides them to keep fit and healthy in mind + body.
+Each month we will interview people within our community about their passions and what guides in support of their mind + body.

 This week we have the founder of anatomē, Brendan Murdock, share his philosophy on finding inspiration and his daily rituals for having a healthy work/life balance.

 My morning routine is getting up at 6.30am, switching on BBC Radio 4 and then make myself a filtered Monmouth coffee.
 I like to take 15-20 minutes in our living room, which has a nice glass wall view of our courtyard garden, to gather my thoughts; I enjoy that daily solitude.
 Breakfast is probably my favourite meal of the day.
 Most of the time I have muesli with lots of fresh fruit, yoghurt and Greek honey.
 I usually try to make a gym glass which is round the corner from my home in Shoreditch.
 I dash out around 7.15am, as I find if I do exercise or an activity, my day is much more productive and focused.

 When are you most energised in the day?

 As long as I work out in some way early in the morning, then I know my mornings will be productive.
 Indoor cycling is a really good way to energise me and it leaves me with good feelings and thoughts!
 I guess it’s the release of endorphins and blood circulation that gives me a happy high.
 I know the days I do that I’ll be pretty focused.
 Also with summer months I’ve replaced some spin classes for tennis.

 What do you snack on during the day?

 I try to keep my energy levels up with a some boiled egg or an anatomē protein shake after I’ve been to the gym.
 Having had my own nutritionist educate me on snacking, I've been adding flavoursome organic spices to the drinks, so it really seems get me to lunch time.